ecadlabs/tez-cli/README.md

   * Voting
   * Deploying smart contracts
 * Support for remote signers, and consumer HSM's (ledger)
+* Well tested with a complete suite of text fixtures

 ## But there's already an official tezos-client